viaBlock/atn_setup/README.md

 still need to comunicated with IPv6 network.

 ## Simplified way to test
-Special script run_test.sh is created to run most of above steps.
-It will build all software, prepare kernel by loading all required modules, and will run chatapp with provided parameters.
+Special script 'run_test.sh' is created to run the majority of the above steps.
+It will build all software pieces, prepare kernel by loading all required modules, and will run the 'chatapp' with the provided parameters.
 The parameters are very similar to chatapp. run_test.sh is using chatapp as a core, but also helps out with build, cleanup and packet capturing and simplified ATN address specification.